Photo of my gratitude journal

 One day it is about kids, husband, and parents, the other I talk about trees, sky, views or my pet.

-My routine is simple because I know that it is not easy to introduce a new habit.
+My routine is simple because I know introducing a new habit is not easy.
 Once the habit sticks, then I can go ahead and improve it if needed.

 When you start writing for the first time, do not focus too much on making your writing perfect.